SowmyaLogaswamy/To_do_list/README.md

 3. Our app will save form's data into a variable - DONE

-4. User can add multiple entries
+4. User can add multiple entries - DONE

-5. Our program will save multiple entries
+5. Our program will save multiple entries -DONE

-6. Our program will display all saved entries
+6. Our program will display all saved entries - DONE

 7. User has the option of deleting an item